The Halo Bispectrum Multipoles in Redshift Space: Conclusions

+\item Both the fitting function for the quadratic local bias parameter $b_2(b_1,\bG)$ of \cite{LazeyrasEtal2016} as the relation for the tidal bias parameter $\bG(b_1)$ proposed in \cite{EggemeierEtal2020, EggemeierEtal2021} (and their combination) appear to significantly tighten the posteriors on $b_1$ and $f$ (Fig.~\ref{fig:bias_relations}); the first, however, appears to introduce some bias in the determination of $b_1$, although relevant only because of the large cumulative volume of our simulations set.

+\item For our ideal measurements in a simulation box with periodic boundary conditions, the Gaussian model for the covariance of the bispectrum multipoles provides a very good approximation to the numerical estimate.
+A small underestimate is noticeable (and expected \cite{Barreira2019, BiagettiEtal2021A}) for the squeezed configurations of the bispectrum monopole (Fig.~\ref{fig:variance_theory}).
+On the other hand a quite remarkable agreement is obtained in the comparison with the cross-correlation coefficients (Fig.~\ref{fig:cov}).
+In terms of the posteriors of the bias parameters and $f$ we find no noticeable difference between the Gaussian theory variance and the numerical variance, while a very small difference is present when compared to the full numerical covariance (Fig.~\ref{fig:cov_vs_variance}).

+\item All our main results assume an exact binning of the theoretical prediction.
+When a single evaluation on a triplet of effective wavenumbers is assumed we notice a negligible difference only if the bin size is small, equal to the box fundamental frequency (Fig.~\ref{fig:binning_vs_effective}).
+For a larger bin size, in addition to somehow larger posteriors, this approximation can lead to much more significant shifts in the posteriors, resulting in evident systematic differences particularly on the growth rate $f$. \end{itemize}

-As mentioned in the introduction, not many works explored the modelling and the potential information of the anisotropic bispectrum.
-Our results qualitatively confirm earlier Fisher-matrix forecasts \cite{SongTaruyaOka2015, GagraniSamushia2017, YankelevichPorciani2019, AgarwalEtal2021} in remarking on the importance of going beyond the analysis of the bispectrum monopole.
+As mentioned in the introduction, not many works explored the modelling and the information content of the anisotropic bispectrum, in particular in terms of constraints on bias parameters and the growth rate $f$ using Bayesian analyses.
+Our results qualitatively confirm earlier Fisher-matrix forecasts \cite{SongTaruyaOka2015, GagraniSamushia2017, YankelevichPorciani2019, AgarwalEtal2021, ByunKrause2022} in remarking the importance of going beyond the analysis of the bispectrum monopole.
 The same can be said for \cite{GualdiVerde2020} and \cite{GualdiGilMarinVerde2021}, both based instead on a full likelihood analysis and therefore closer, in principle, to our work.
 For these last two references, however, many differences in methodology do not allow a rigorous, quantitative comparison with our results, in addition to the fact, of course, that we do not include power spectrum measurements in our data-vector.
 We will present a joint analysis of the Minerva-set power spectrum and bispectrum in redshift space elsewhere \cite{MorettiEtalInPrep}.
 For the time being we limit ourselves to observe that the inclusion of full anisotropic bispectrum information will likely be an important step toward a complete exploitation of cosmological information in spectroscopic galaxy surveys.

 \acknowledgments

 We are always grateful to Claudio Dalla Vecchia and Ariel Sanchez for running and making available the Minerva simulations, performed on the Hydra and Euclid clusters at the Max Planck Computing and Data Facility (MPCDF) in Garching.
 We are grateful to Guido d'Amico and Vincent Desjacques for useful discussions.
 The Pinocchio mocks were run on the GALILEO cluster at CINECA, thanks to an agreement with the University of Trieste.
 K.P., E.S. and P.M. are partially supported by the INFN INDARK PD51 grant and acknowledge support from PRIN MIUR 2015 Cosmology and Fundamental Physics: illuminating the Dark Universe with Euclid.
 C.M. acknowledges support from a UK Research and Innovation Future Leaders Fellowship (MR/S016066/1).
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising from this submission.